p10rahulm/your-static-website/content/docs/understand_static_sites/assembling_webpage.md

 text = "Parts of a Webpage"
 url = "/docs/understand_static_sites/parts_of_webpage/"
 [[quick_links]]
-text = "Retrieving a Webpage from the internet" url = "/docs/understand_static_sites/retrieving_a_webpage/" [[quick_links]]
+text = "Retrieving Webpage from the net" url = "/docs/understand_static_sites/retrieving_a_webpage/" [[quick_links]]
 text = "What is a Static Website"